Key takeaways

 But then the end of the month rolls around—and you may go from flush to flustered.

 That’s where creating a monthly budget comes in.
 It enables you to keep track of the money that’s going in and out of your bank account.
-Plus, a budget will help ensure you’re able to cover your day-to-day expenses while still saving for future goals like retirement or your kids’ college.
+Plus, a budget is a big part of creating a financial plan that will help ensure you’re able to cover your day-to-day expenses while still saving for future goals like retirement or your kids’ college.

 If you’ve never created a budget before—or simply need a fresh start on one you’ve already got—we’re here to help.